Australia has eight public holidays per year, on top of a number of State-based holidays.

 Know your public holidays

-There are a number of national public and regional-based public holidays that you must be aware of at a National and State level.
+There are a number of public holidays that you must be aware of at a National and State level.

 - Good Friday